JannethAmaya/DesignPatternsIntro/README.md

 You can use the adapter design pattern when an object wants to reuse a class with an incompatible interface.
 The pattern can also be used where you want to reuse a previously existing functionality.

-Ok, this was a simple example and as you noticed we are not even using interfaces so for the particular example, to create an adapter is kind of the example of the guy going from his house to his neighbor.
+Ok, this was a simple example and as you noticed we are not even using interfaces, to create an adapter is kind of the situation of the guy going from his house to his neighbors.
 The goal was to understand the pattern so if you have such a simple situation maybe a pattern will add unnecessary complexity.

 Now let’s think in an example in your current project..
 Can you identify some class inside your code expecting an specific type of object and you actually have that object but with a different interface?